-To complicate things further, the level of compliance and subsequent reporting required depends on the total volume of card transactions processed by the merchant annually online and in store.
+Please note that the type of reporting required depends on the total volume of card transactions processed by the merchant annually online and in store.

-There are two principal standards that merchants must be aware of both in store and online: PIN Transaction Security (PCI PTS) for payment terminals and Data Security Standard (PCI DSS) for payment gateways.
-Merchants need to manage their payments assets adequately, ensuring sensitive cardholder data is secure.
-To do this, they should use a PCI Point to Point Encryption (P2PE) solution.
-This refers to the process of card data being encrypted at source on a PIN pad and staying encrypted until reaching a PCI DSS compliant gateway.
+Merchants must manage their payment assets securely, ensuring cardholder data is secured.
+To do this, they may use a PCI Point to Point Encryption (P2PE) solution.
+This refers to the process of card data being encrypted at source on a PTS certified payment terminal and staying encrypted until reaching the P2PE service provider systems.
 By utilising a PCI P2PE solution, the merchant’s PCI compliance burden is much reduced.
 This reduction only applies to merchants using certified P2PE solutions listed on the PCI Council website: Official PCI Security Standards Council Site – PCI P2PE Solutions.

 What are the potential risks of PCI compliance for merchants?

 Not complying with PCI regulations can result in fines and extra costs when processing card payments.
-However, even more importantly, if a merchant is a victim of a data breach which exposes sensitive card holder data and is not PCI compliant, then they are likely to receive even larger fines.
-At worst, we have seen fines that reach tens of millions of dollars.
+However, even more importantly, if a merchant is a victim of a data breach which exposes card holder data and is not PCI compliant, then they may receive even larger fines and be subject to even more stringent compliance obligations.

 What are the complexities involved with ensuring PCI compliance?

-Compliance must be maintained and reported every year.
+Compliance must be maintained at all times and reported every year.
 The PCI standards themselves also evolve every three years.
-As a result, merchants must remain continually vigilant in order to remain compliant in a system that is necessarily fraught with complexities.
+As a result, merchants must remain continually vigilant to remain compliant in a system that is necessarily fraught with complexities.
 Large merchants may need to engage a Qualified Security Assessor (QSA) or employ an Internal Security Assessor (ISA) who is trained to assess and validate those merchants to comply with all the requirements in the prevailing version of the standard.
-To maintain these requirements, the merchant will have to put in place measures including network scans, penetration tests and staff training, while ensuring their payment devices are also managed properly.
-This process can cost over one million GBP for large merchants.
+To maintain these requirements, the merchant may have to put in place measures including network scans, penetration tests and staff training, while ensuring their payment devices are also managed properly.
+The cost and effort of maintaining a PCI-compliant environment can be significant.

-How can Ingenico Enterprise Retail help simplify the PCI minefield?
+How can Worldline Retail Suite help simplify the PCI minefield?

-Ingenico Enterprise Retail payment gateways, both in store and online, have upheld the highest level of PCI DSS for many years.
-As well as this, its in store payment gateway was one of the first to be fully PCI P2PE compliant.
-So, when a merchant uses an Ingenico P2PE solution, the burden reduces from meeting over 290 requirements to filling in a short self-assessment questionnaire under the direction of a QSA.
-Essentially, the PCI DSS compliance exercise becomes a box-ticking exercise.
+Our payment gateways, for both in-store and online transactions, have met the highest level of PCI DSS scrutiny and compliance for many years.
+In addition, our store payment gateway was one of the first to be listed as PCI P2PE compliant.
+Therefore when a merchant uses our P2PE solution, the burden reduces from meeting all of the requirements to filling in a short self-assessment questionnaire as card data has been removed from the merchant environment.

-On top of easing their security fears, merchants can benefit from Ingenico CRM tokens, which act as the secure form of a card number so that merchants can track and understand their customers behaviours, both online and in-store without needing to protect the valuable data related to the actual card used.
-When a customer shops online, the merchant normally has access to much more of their information, such as name and email address to track spend and behaviour.
-With our solution, when a customer shops in store with the same card, merchants can similarly track their behaviour giving valuable insight into how customer spending evolves and responds to changes over time.
+On top of easing their security fears, merchants can benefit from CRM tokens, which act as a substitute for the actual card number so that merchants can track and understand their customers' behaviours, both online and in-store without needing to protect the valuable data related to the actual card used.
+When a customer shops online a merchant would have access to a lot of customer information such as name and email address to track spend and behaviour.
+With our solution, when a customer shops in-store using the same card, merchants can similarly track their behaviour giving valuable insight into how customer spending evolves and responds to changes over time.
 Of course, any customer data will need to be managed according to GDPR.